jsh58/DMRfinder/README.md

 ```
     -e <file>     Output file listing ordered chromosomes
 ```
 When selected, a file will be produced that lists the chromosomes in the correct sort order.
-This file can be given to `combine_CpG_sites.py` (`-e` argument also), when using the memory-saving option of that script (`-b`), provided that each analyzed SAM file used the same sort order.
+This file can be given to `combine_CpG_sites.py` (`-e` argument also), when using the memory-saving option of that script (`-b`), provided that each analyzed SAM file has the same sort order.
 <br><br>

 **Note:** this script is specific for producing merged CpG methylation counts.
 To get comprehensive methylation information, such as CHG/CHH methylation counts or M-bias plots, one can use the Bismark script `bismark_methylation_extractor`.
 To produce a merged output similar to that of `extract_CpG_data.py`, one must also run the Bismark script `coverage2cytosine` (with `--merge_CpG`) on the `bismark_methylation_extractor` output.